skydoves/compose-stable-marker/README.md

 </p><br>

 <p align="center">
 ✒️ Compose stable markers were originated Compose runtime, which improves Compose performance by telling stable and skippable guarantees to the compose compiler from non-compose dependent modules.
+This library supports Kotlin Multiplatform.
 </p><br>

 <p align="center">